zenml-io/zenml/docs/book/getting_started/introduction.md

 ## **Resources** - Learn ZenML with tutorials, examples, and guides

-The ZenML team and community have put together more resources other than the documentation to learn about the framework.
+The ZenML team and community have put together resources to learn about the framework.
 Learn more in [resources](../resources/index.md).

 ## **Community** - Be part of the ZenML family